visgl/luma.gl/docs/program.md

 Program constructor {#Program:constructor}
 ----------------------------------------------------------------------

 Creates a new program by using the strings passed as arguments as source for the shaders.
+The shaders are compiled into WebGLShaders and a WebGLProgram is created and the shaders are linked.

 ### Syntax:

+{% highlight js %}
-	var program = new Program(gl, {
+	const program = new Program(gl, {
     vs: vertexShaderSource,
     fs: fragmentShaderSource,
-    id: id
+    id: 'my-identifier'
   });
+{% endhighlight %}

 ### Arguments:

-1. gl
+1. gl - WebGLContext
-1. opts.vs - (*string*) The vertex shader source as a string.
+2. opts.vs - (*string*) The vertex shader source as a string.
-2. opts.fs - (*string*) The fragment shader source as a string.
+3. opts.fs - (*string*) The fragment shader source as a string.
+4. opts.id= - (*string*) Optional string id to help indentify the program during debugging.

 ### Examples:

-Create a Program from the given sources.
+Create a Program from the given vertex and fragment shader source code.

 {% highlight js %}
 const vs = `